fruimundur/m3g12-specjs/README.md

 In order to be able to save the list of to-do items, when the page is refreshed, I used the Web Storage API.
 More specifically I used Window.localStorage, which is a property of the Web Storage API.

-I added comments in the JS file, trying to explain to my best ability what each line of code is doing.
+I've added comments in the JS file, trying to explain to my best ability what each line of code is doing.